ska-telescope/ska-oso-services/docs/src/index.rst

 For user information for a deployed instance of this application, see the 'User Guide'.

-For developer information, application internals, and information about interactions with other OSO applications, see the 'Application internals and developer information' section
+For developer information, application internals, and information about interactions with other OSO applications, see the 'Developer information' section

 For instructions on developing the application, see the `README <https://gitlab.com/ska-telescope/oso/ska-oso-services/-/blob/main/README.md>`_